ctthanhthao/42cursus/minitalk/README.md

-# MinitalK
+# Minitalk

-MinitalK is a simple message communication system using Unix signals.
+Minitalk is a simple message communication system using Unix signals.
 It allows a client to send messages to a server, where the server will process each message bit by bit using `SIGUSR1` and `SIGUSR2` signals.

 ## Overview